lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     ...
 }
 ```

-The only differences, with the obvious exception that we are using different shaders, are that we are not using depth testing and hav disabled blending.
-We are not using depth testing, because what we will do is render a shape that covers the whole string and sample the input attachments for each of the fragments applying lighting to them.
-No need to depth test.
+The only differences, with the obvious exception that we are using different shaders, are that we are not using depth testing and have disabled blending.
+We are not using depth testing, because what we will do is render a shape that covers the whole screen and sample the input attachments for each of the fragments applying lighting to them.
+There is no need to depth test for that.
 We don't need also to enable blending since this has already been done in the geometry phase.
-We will see later on the effect that blending could have now.
-However, we are still using the depth attachment as an input, we will use it in the next chapter, but not for depth testing.
-You may have noticed that we are using a different class to describe the structure of the vertex buffer, an instance of the `EmptyVertexBufferStructure` class.
-Let's put this aside at this moment, we will explain it when we describe how we are going to render in the lighting phase.
+However, we are still using the depth attachment as an input because we will use it in the next chapter, but not for depth testing.
+You may also have noticed that we are using a different class to describe the structure of the vertex buffer, an instance of the `EmptyVertexBufferStructure` class.
+Let's put this aside at this moment, we will explain it when we describe how we are going to render the shape that fills the whole screen later on.

 The `createCommandBuffers` just creates one command buffer and fence per swap chain image, as in previous chapters:

 ```java
 public class LightingRenderActivity {
     ...